hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 # PURPLE

 PURPLE is a **pur**ity **pl**oidy **e**stimator.
 It combines B-allele frequency (BAF), read depth ratios, somatic variants and structural variants to estimate the purity and copy number profile of a tumor sample.

 PURPLE supports both grch 37 and 38 reference assemblies.

 ## Input

-The PURPLE algorithm relies on AMBER and COBALT, which are delivered with the PURPLE release, to calculate the tumor BAF and read depth ratios respectively.
+The PURPLE algorithm relies on [AMBER](https://github.com/hartwigmedical/hmftools/tree/master/amber) and [COBALT](https://github.com/hartwigmedical/hmftools/tree/master/count-bam-lines) to calculate the tumor BAF and read depth ratios respectively.

-It is also strongly recommended also to run PURPLE with a high quality set of somatic SNV and INDEL calls and somatic structural variant calls.
+It is also strongly recommended to run PURPLE with a high quality set of somatic SNV and INDEL calls and somatic structural variant calls.

 ### COBALT